Updated May 2023

 Web AND (Developer OR Designer) AND NOT Apprentice

-LinkedIn will display every profile who matches your query, but without people who are apprentices.
+LinkedIn will display every profile that matches your query, but without people who are apprentices.

 Note: “NOT” will typically limit your search results